Custom Search

 Description

-The American Alsatian is a large breed companion dog.
-Its coat is medium in length and can be either gold, silver, or black sable or cream.
+The American Alsatian is a large-breed companion dog.
+Its coat is medium in length and can be either gold, silver, black sable or cream.
 Silver sable coloring is the most desirable.
 White or black sable markings are extremely rare.
 The eyes range from light brown to yellow and are almond shaped with a wolfish stare.
 The ears stand erect and the black-tipped tail hangs down touching the pasterns.
-The head and hips are broad with a strong dark muzzle.
+The head and hips are broad with a strong, dark muzzle.
 The toes are slightly splayed and the bones on the leg are large and round.
 The chest is deep and the body is longer than tall.

 Temperament